teslamate-org/teslamate/docs/configuration/guides/shortcuts.md

 - Click the **+** icon below the actions.
 This brings you to the list of available actions.
 - Click the gray **X** to close Scripting category.
 - Select **Web** (cyan icon), go to **URLs** block and select **URL**.
-- Type in your endpoint public URL e.g. `https://mytm.myweb.com/wake`
+- Type in your endpoint public URL e.g. `https://teslamate.example.com/api/car/$car_id/logging/resume` where `$car_id` is 1 if there is only one car.

 ![](../../images/shortcuts/create_15_enc_added.png) ![](../../images/shortcuts/create_16_scripting_close.png) ![](../../images/shortcuts/create_17_action_categories.png)
 ![](../../images/shortcuts/create_17_url.png)